4.4 Service De- and Constructors

 Procedure: make-forkexec-constructor command [#:user #f] [#:group #f] [#:supplementary-groups ’()] [#:pid-file #f] [#:pid-file-timeout (default-pid-file-timeout)] [#:log-file #f] [#:directory (default-service-directory)] [#:file-creation-mask #f] [#:create-session? #t] [#:resource-limits ’()] [#:environment-variables (default-environment-variables)]

 Return a procedure that forks a child process, closes all file descriptors except the standard output and standard error descriptors, sets the current directory to directory, sets the umask to file-creation-mask unless it is #f, changes the environment to environment-variables (using the environ procedure), sets the current user to user the current group to group unless they are #f and supplementary groups to supplementary-groups unless they are '(), and executes command (a list of strings.)
 When create-session? is true, the child process creates a new session with setsid and becomes its leader.
-The result of the procedure will be the PID of the child process.
+The result of the procedure will be the <process> record representing the child process.

 Note: This will not work as expected if the process “daemonizes” (forks); in that case, you will need to pass #:pid-file, as explained below.